haetamoudi/integration-docs/journald.md

 ### Collecting logs from Journald

-To collect logs via Journald, select **Collect logs via journald** and configure the following parameters:
+To collect logs via Journald, select **Collect logs via journald** and configure the following parameter:

 - Condition: Condition to filter when to apply this input